Blyth Education: Blyth Academy

-Students earn two credits per term.
-The Global High School program was paused in 2020.
+In September 2016, Blyth Academy opened its first campus in Qatar.

 Cambridge Scholars

 The Blyth Cambridge Commonwealth Trust Scholarships are offered annually to Canadian high school graduates who wish to take their undergraduate degree at Cambridge University in England.
-The successful candidates will be granted admission to the college of their choice at Cambridge University, full tuition for three years of undergraduate study, travel costs and a full living allowance.

-The awards are also open to current Canadian undergraduates wishing to pursue an undergraduate degree at Cambridge University.

-The scholarships are awarded to students who for financial reasons would not otherwise be able to attend the university.
-Students who do have financial means are still encouraged to apply to the university and College of their choice and good candidates will be invited to interview in Toronto in late November/early December.

 Class Action Lawsuit

-A number of former faculty members have commenced a $20 million claim class action lawsuit against Blyth Academy alleging that they were misclassified as independent contractors rather than employees.
+In 2018, a number of former faculty members commenced a $20 million claim class action lawsuit against Blyth Academy alleging that they were misclassified as independent contractors rather than employees.
 The plaintiffs have brought a motion in court to have the class action certified.